chem12346789/deom_mpi/README.md

 ## INSTALL

 You should consider trying [docker](https://www.docker.com/), docker image builder is in /docker folder.
 And note if you are in USTC, a harbor service that contains this image can be provided, you can contact us.
 (DO NOT ask me for docker hub things, too slow for me.
 If your internet condition is good enough, you can do it for me.)
-In the /docker folder, we only provide Dockerfile, you have to download those software and modify version number. yourself:
+In the /docker folder, we only provide Dockerfile, you have to download those software and modify version number.

 1. [eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)
 2. [folly](https://github.com/facebook/folly/tree/master/folly)